-Following the assassination of Mr. Hariri, the Republic witnessed a series of bombings, assassinations and attempted assassinations of politicians, journalists and public figures, including the assassinations, on December 12, 2005, of Mr. Gebrane Tueni, a member of Parliament and newspaper editor, on November 21, 2006, of Mr. Pierre Gemayel, the Minister of Industry, a member of Parliament and the son of Amine Gemayel, the former President of the Republic, on June 13, 2007, of Mr. Walid Eido, a member of Parliament and of the Future Movement and on September 19, 2007, of Mr. Antoine Ghanem, a member of Parliament and of the "March 14 Coalition", a coalition of supporters of the Government and of the parliamentary majority.
-Messrs.
-Tueni, Gemayel, Eido and Ghanem were public critics of Syria's actions in Lebanon.
+Following the assassination of Mr. Hariri, the Republic witnessed a series of bombings, assassinations and attempted assassinations of politicians, journalists, members of the military and public figures, including the assassinations, on December 12, 2005, of Mr. Gebrane Tueni, a member of Parliament and newspaper editor, on November 21, 2006, of Mr. Pierre Gemayel, the Minister of Industry, a member of Parliament and the son of Amine Gemayel, the former President of the Republic, on June

+13, 2007, of Mr. Walid Eido, a member of Parliament and of the Future Movement, on September 19, 2007, of Mr. Antoine Ghanem, a member of Parliament and of the Kataeb Party, on December 12, 2007, of Brigadier General Francois el Hajj of the Lebanese Army, on January 25, 2008, of Captain Wissam Eid of the Internal Security Forces and on September 10, 2008, of Mr. Saleh Aridi, a member of the Lebanese Democratic Party.